mklarsonn/Computer-Science-Projects/README.md

-#Computer Science Projects
+# Computer Science Projects

-~All content of this repository belong to Mary Kathryn Larson~
+*All content of this repository belong to Mary Kathryn Larson*

-*The con
+*All content abides by the academic honor code of UC Berkeley*